GENI-NSF/geni-tools/README-stitching.txt

  - Thread all calls to omni
  - Add Aggregate specific top level RSpec elements in combined manifest
- - Store output files in a consistent location, named by slice, and with support for scripts to use a temp directory.
  - Summarize errors at the end of the run.
  - Support stitch-to-aggregate at ProtoGENI based aggregates
  - Support recreating the combined manifest RSpec